Microsoft-Build-2016/CodeLabs-GameDev-4-GraphicsDiag/README.md

     _Step through tools_

     Looking at the calculations of the rim value, we have forgotten to invert it by subtracting it from one.
-Lets try this, so go ahead and stop the debugger and open the shader for editing.
+Let's try this, so go ahead and stop the debugger and open the shader for editing.

 <a name="Ex2Task9"></a>